cavoirom/nxv/web/content/blog/2021/openbsd-vpn/index.md

   new Root CA to alias called `example_root_ca`.
 - `-genkeypair`: tell keytool to generate a keypair (public key and private key).
-- `-keyalg EC`, `keysize 256`: the algorithm used to create the keypair.
+- `-keyalg EC`, `-groupname secp256r1`: the algorithm used to create the keypair.
 EC mean ECDSA, a modern algorithm.
 It's more secure than RSA and the key size is shorter (256 compare to RSA's 2048).
 - `-sigalg SHA256withECDSA`: the method to self-sign the Root CA. It should match with `-keyalg`.
 - `-validity 3654`: the Root CA will valid for next 10 years.